 FCS Hosts First of Its Kind Disaster Preparedness Event

-Tues., Jan 19, 5-6:30pm, Freeport Community Services holds a first-of-its-kind disaster preparedness event with officials from Freeport and Cumberland.
+Tues., Nov.
+19, 5-6:30pm, Freeport Community Services holds a first-of-its-kind disaster preparedness event with officials from Freeport and Cumberland.

 FREEPORT (WGME) — Winter is right around the corner and local leaders want Mainers to be prepared for emergency weather situations.